Nicotine replacement therapy: Not approved as NRTs

 E-cigarettes are often, although not always, designed to look and feel like cigarettes.
 They have been marketed as less harmful alternatives to cigarettes, but very few are as yet approved as NRTs in any jurisdiction.
 Some electronic cigarettes have coarsely adjustable nicotine levels.
 Some healthcare groups have hesitated to recommend e-cigarettes for quitting smoking, because of limited evidence of effectiveness and safety.
-However, more recent review show the opposite, possibly because of newer types of e‐cigarettes have better nicotine delivery than older one.
+A 2014 study concluded that e-cigarettes appear to help smokers who were unable to stop smoking altogether to reduce their cigarette consumption when compared with placebo e-cigarettes and nicotine patches.
+A 2024 study concluded that the using e-cigarettes and smoking-cessation counseling resulted in greater abstinence from smoking tobacco than smoking-cessation counseling alone.
+Several studies have shown e-cigarettes to be the more effective tobacco smoking cessation tool in comparison to NRTs.

 The U.S. Food and Drug Administration (FDA) has a list of additional tobacco products they are seeking to regulate, including electronic cigarettes.
 Most approved NRT products have been approved for over 20 years, however the FDA has also approved nicotine inhalers as a form of NRT.
+In 2024, the FDA cleared an investigational new drug (IND) application for a fast-acting inhalable NRT, which delivers nicotine without combustion or heating.
+2025, the inhaler was successful in a first clinical trial, aiming to get approved by the FDA as the first smoking cessation drug since 2006.

 Future approaches of NRT could include nicotine preloading, a true pulmonary inhaler, and nicotine vaccines.
 Nicotine preloading, otherwise known as pre-cessation or pre-quitting NRT, has found that using the patch for a few weeks before the quit date produces significantly higher quit rates than if it was started on the quit day.
 The true pulmonary inhaler would deliver nicotine to the lungs in a manner that more resembles cigarette smoking, which would provide better relief of background cravings as well as acute cravings.
 Nicotine vaccines are under investigation as a method to treat tobacco dependence through priming the body to mount an immune response against nicotine.